 Eleanor’s Story: An American Girl in Hitler’s Germany is a one woman, multi-media, hour-long dramatic play by Ingrid Garner, the grand-daughter of Eleanor Ramrath Garner, author of the award-winning 'young adult' autobiography which Ingrid adapted into this show.

 Ingrid condenses seven years into a 60 minute show, portraying her grandmother from ages 9-16, her family, neighbors, teachers, and others who contributed to the ordeals young Eleanor endured in war-torn Germany, as an American citizen.
 It is through Eleanor’s innocent eyes we see her confusion, shock and education of the realities of war, while trying to maintain her identity, dignity, and life.
-Vivid sound effects and video-screen projection add to the immersive experience, to help transport the audience to experience a unique story from World War II.
+Vivid sound effects and video-screen projection add to the immersive experience, to help transport the audience into an entirely unique experience of World War II.